How to Become Bilingual When You Can’t Even Remember What You Had for Breakfast

 Maybe it doesn’t seem like having 100 words under your belt would make a big difference on your path to becoming bilingual, but just stop and think about it for a minute—in English, the 100 most common words account for about 50% of all written language.

-The idea behind the 70-day language learning warmup is to take a couple months to familiarize yourself with the 100 most important words in the language you’re learning, so that on day 71—when you start actually working on becoming bilingual—most of the words you’re seeing aren’t showing up out of thin air and asking to be immediately memorized.
+The idea behind the method is to take a couple of months to familiarize yourself with the 100 most important words in the language you’re learning, so that when you start actually working on becoming bilingual—most of the words you’re seeing aren’t showing up out of thin air and asking to be immediately memorized.

-You can’t memorize what you can’t pronounce, so the first five days of the language learning warmup are all about learning the sounds of your new language.
+You can’t memorize what you can’t pronounce, so the first stage of language learning is all about learning the sounds of your new language.

 Try to spend a minimum of 15 minutes a day on this.
 Look up a pronunciation guide for the language you’re learning (try Googling “[language] alphabet pronunciation” or “[language] pronunciation guide,” replacing “[language]” with the language you’re becoming bilingual in—here’s the kind of thing to look for) and spend 10 of those 15 minutes going through it.